 - Large subframe removal.

-Despite high dealer cost and intimidating factors I can do these clutches for $500 plus parts.
+Despite high dealer cost and intimidating factors I can do these clutches for $600 plus parts (S models and others more).
 Contact me through email if your interested in me doing this for you.
 There are many clutch options from OEM to spendy performance clutches.
 Research what you need taking into account your driving habits and your tolerance of the risk of repeat failure, and we can discuss what parts to get.
 While this page isn’t meant to be a complete “how-to” it could help the DIYer in familiarizing himself with the basic processes necessary and to remove the intimidating factors associated with clutch work.

 Intimidating factor #1: When you open the hood, you can’t even see the trans